woterr/market-prediction/README.md

 ## Problems encountered
 - **Noise** - The data is too noisy, which is expected considering it is a stock market.
 A logistic model is generally bad at training with noisy data.
 - **Simplicity** - The model is too simple.
 There is no complexity to accommodate for sudden changes in the data.
 - **IMPORTANT**: The stock market grows based on human sentiment, company growth, news sentiment, macroeconomics, earnings, etc. The model does not have such data.
-It is very expensive and impractical to retrieve this data, over the last 2 years.
+It is very expensive and impractical to retrieve this data, over the last `N` years.
-- **Inflation** - We do not account for inflation.
-The model might think that the Open/Close value (even though normalized) might be more for the year 2025 than 2024.
+- **Inflation** - Even with normalization, relative value differences across years may still impact predictions.
 - **Bias** - The stock market has an overall increase over the last 2 years, so the model is based towards predicting `1`.